atunison3/milestone_ii/README.md

 3. Feel free to use any of the exploratory notebooks to check out the data

 > Data will automatically be downloaded within the main script.
 There will be no CSVs stored directly in this repo

+# Supervised Learning

+Running the supervised learning portion of this project is accomplished by running team17